 Surrogate demand is up

 The beauty of the hardship that 2020 brings, is that it never stops the hearts of Intended Parents and their quest to have a family.
-Despite all of the fear and chaos of that year, Intended Parents have bounced back in a flurry to their fertility clinics, booking IVF appointments and filling up the calendar for fertility diagnosis and treatment.
+Despite all of the fear and chaos of that year, Intended Parents have bounced back in a flurry to their fertility clinics.
+They continue to book IVF appointments and filling up the calendar for fertility diagnosis and treatment.
 With the increase in appointments for IVF clinics near you, the need for parents who must use a surrogate goes up as well.
-Many of our fertility partners have experienced such a demand for surrogates in the year 2022, their list continues to grow over time exponentially.
+Many of our fertility partners have experienced such a demand for surrogates in the year 2022.
+The list among partners for surrogates only increases daily.

 Not only has the demand for surrogates risen, but the uncertainty of 2020 brought with it fears and solutions that were not prior foreseen.
-Much like the issues of Zika and what that brought to the fertility world, COVID mandates and issues would create a bottleneck of issues.
-Many fertility clinics rushed to create protocol for surrogate mothers that both prolong the process of getting started, but also increase their awareness of safety for those receiving treatment.
+Much like the issues of Zika and what that brought to the fertility world, COVID mandates and issues created a bottleneck of issues.
+Many fertility clinics rushed to create protocol for surrogate mothers that both prolong the process of getting started.
+This also increased their awareness of safety for those receiving treatment.
 With the increase of patients to be seen after Intended Parents willingness to resume treatment, COVID protocols add another layer of stress and time to the mix.

 Another issue to the COVID virus and 2020 issues was the vaccine that came in 2020 and mandates that came in 2021.
-Many fertility clinics have adopted vaccine mandates of their own for surrogate candidates, regardless of their risk assessment and that also can create issues.
-From our own research many candidates have chosen not to take the vaccine, and or may have lost a job in the family due to these mandates.
+Many fertility clinics have adopted vaccine mandates of their own for surrogate candidates.
+From our own research many candidates have chosen not to take the vaccine, and or may have lost a job in the family due to the mandates.
 This coupled with the uncertainty of economic pressures has led to a decrease in surrogate applications, and thus, less surrogate mothers who are able to make the journey possible.

-We encourage each family to examine their needs and risks for the COVID vaccine when it comes to their surrogate individually, and know that surrogate mothers feel differently on the subject as well.
-We have had many that are vaccinated, but also surrogates that are not vaccinated by choice- whatever their choice is, we will match with Intended Parents choices as well.
-The only issue is, when the demand is high for candidates as well as they require vaccination, the wait can increase exponentially for the right candidate.
+We encourage each family to examine their needs and risks for the COVID vaccine with their surrogate.
+Also know that surrogate mothers feel differently on the subject as well.
+We have had many that are vaccinated.
+But we do not require surrogates to be vaccinated.
+Whatever their choice is, we will match with Intended Parents choices as well.
+The only issue is, when the demand is high for candidates that require vaccination, the wait can increase exponentially for the right candidate.

 Wait Times Are Up

 Surrogates in California have always been in high demand, due to excellent surrogacy laws.
 However, COVID and 2020 pressures have driven demand to all-time-high levels.
-With increased uncertainty in the world, vaccine mandates mentioned above, massive job losses and changes due to the mandates, and moves out of the state of California and elsewhere- surrogate’s lives have been turned upside down.
+With increased uncertainty in the world, vaccine mandates mentioned above, everyone’s lives were affected.
+Also massive job losses and changes due to the mandates, and moves out of the state of California and elsewhere.
+This meant surrogate’s lives have been turned upside down.

 It’s important to note how world events impact your surrogacy.
 Women become surrogates out of an abundance of compassion and empathy.
 They are also real people, with real lives, children of their own, jobs and stresses that impact their decisions.
 We would like to share with you what the impact of COVID was on our agency: